 - a.
 If a person wishes to file documents containing the personal data identifiers listed in (1), the person may file unredacted documents under seal, together with redacted versions for public view.
 No order of the court will be required to file the unredacted documents under seal. - b.
 Subject to the waiver in (6), if the person filing a document fails to redact the personal data identifiers listed in (1), the court, on its own motion or the motion of a party or affected nonparty, may order the unredacted documents to be sealed and order the person to file redacted versions for public view. - c.
 The sealed, unredacted documents shall be filed separately and the bottom of each page shall be marked "Sealed and Confidential."
 Only one original unredacted document shall be filed unless otherwise ordered by the court. - 3.
 Caption.
 If the caption of the case contains any of the personal identifiers listed in (1), the court, on its own motion or the motion of a party or affected nonparty, shall redact the identifier. - 4.
 Additional Considerations.
 Any person filing a document with the court should exercise caution in including other sensitive personal data in the filings, such as personal identifying numbers, medical records, employment history, individual financial information, proprietary or trade secret information, information regarding an individual's cooperation with the government, information regarding the victim of any criminal activity, or national security information.
 Upon motion by the person filing the document, a party, or an affected nonparty, the court may order the unredacted documents to be sealed and order the person to file redacted versions for public view. - 5.
-Request for Redaction from Electronic Document.
-A person has a right to request the court remove from an image or copy of an official record placed on a publicly available Internet web site any of the personal data identifiers in (1).
-The request must be made in writing and delivered by mail, electronic transmission or in person, to the clerk of the court.
-The request must specify the identification page number that contains the personal data identifier.
+Request for Electronic Document Redaction.
+A person has a right to request the Court redact any of the personal data identifiers in subsection (1) that appear on an image or copy of an official record placed on a publicly available Internet website.
+The request must be made in writing and delivered by mail, electronic transmission, or in person to the Clerk of Court.
+The request must specifically identify the page number that contains the personal data identifier.
 There is no fee for the redaction pursuant to this request.

-6. Waiver of Protection of Identifiers.
+- 6. Waiver of Protection of Identifiers.
 The responsibility for ensuring that personal data identifiers set forth in (1) are redacted or sealed rests with the person filing the document.
-A person waives the protection of this Rule as to the person's own information by filing it or producing it pursuant to a discovery request without redaction and not under seal.
+A person waives the protection of this Rule as to the person's own information by filing it or producing it pursuant to a discovery request without redaction and not under seal. - 7.
+Confidentiality.
+When, by order, statute or rule, a matter subject to the jurisdiction of the Court is required to be kept confidential, all documents filed with the Court, and served on all parties, shall bear the designation "CONFIDENTIAL."
+Such documents shall be maintained so that only authorized individuals shall have access to those documents. - C. Forms.
+The Court has developed several forms, some of which are mandatory when required by these Rules, others of which are provided for the parties' and the Court's convenience.
+Forms are available at the Court's website, www.scalc.net.